The Impact of a Family Planning Mass Media Campaign in Burkina Faso

 Policy Issue

-High fertility rates and short spacing between births are both associated with poor health outcomes for women.
-While many women report that they would like to have greater control over the number and timing of births, they are not using contraception.
-According to the World Health Organization, the main barriers to contraceptive uptake in Sub-Saharan Africa are a lack of information and fear about contraceptives, rather than access to contraception.
+High fertility and short spacing between births are both associated with poor health and welfare outcomes for women.
+Many women report a contraception gap: women say they would like to have greater control over the number and timing of births, but they are not using contraception.
+Reasons for this gap could include misinformation on contraceptive methods, differences in fertility preferences between men and women, gender norms, or challenges in accessing contraception.

 Context of the Evaluation

 Local radio stations broadcasting in local languages dominate Burkina Faso’s media environment, making radio one of the best ways to reach large numbers of women.
-In this study, researchers partnered with Development Media International (DMI), an organization that runs radio, television, and mobile campaigns to change knowledge and behaviors around reproductive, maternal, and child health.
+In this study, researchers have partnered with Development Media International (DMI), an organization that runs television, mobile video, and radio mass media campaigns to change behaviors to improve health and save lives.

 Details of the Intervention